mahmoud/glom/docs/snippets.rst

 given Python, i.e., bytestrings in Python 2 and unicode in Python 3.

 Store and Retrieve Current Target
 ---------------------------------

-The :data:`~glom.A` scope assignment helper makes it extremely convenient to hold on to the current target and then reset it.
+The :data:`~glom.A` scope assignment helper makes it convenient to hold on to the current target and then reset it.

 The `(A.t, ..., S.t)` "sandwich" is a convenient idiom for these